inab/licenses-mapping/readme.md

 [API Documentation]()

 ## Licenses Data
-SPDX licenses metadata and synonyms are stored in the files of the `data` directory.
+SPDX licenses metadata and synonyms are stored in the files of the `licenses` directory.
 The database is generated and updated from these files.
 The update is triggered by commmits being pushed to `main` branch.

 ### 🙌🏻 Contribution to licenses synonyms
-To contribute to the licenses synonyms, please edit the files in the `data` directory and submit a pull request.
+To contribute to the licenses synonyms, please edit the files in the `licenses` directory and submit a pull request.

 ## Webhooks
 The API is configured to listen to the following webhooks: